vivid-planet/comet/docs/docs/content-generation/index.md

 title: Content Generation
 ---

-COMET DXP supports some features for generating content with third party tools (e.g. ChatGPT).
+COMET DXP supports some features for generating content with third party tools (e.g., ChatGPT).

 ## DAM: Generating alt texts and titles for images

-To enable this feature, follow the following steps:
+To enable this feature, perform the following steps:

 ### 1) API: Implement the `ContentGenerationServiceInterface`